 - If the fabric seems stuck at any point, don’t tug on it because you may rip the bodkin out of its place.
 Instead, loosen it gently so that the gather can slip past each other.

-Inserting drawstrings, ribbons, trims in casing
+Inserting drawstrings, ribbons, and trims in a casing

-You can also use a bodkin to thread not only elastic, but also ribbon or cord through any kind of casing.
+You can also use a bodkin to thread not only elastic but also ribbon or cord through any kind of casing.
 Using it with a ribbon (which doesn’t stretch) is even easier than with elastic, the ribbon will slide easier than the elastic through the casing.
 But the procedure is the same.

 Simply secure the ribbon, cording, or whatever you have to the bodkin, insert it into the casing and work through.

 You can weave ribbon through eyelets or trim loops using a ballpoint bodkin.
 Insert ribbon into the eye of the bodkin.
-Use the ball point end to weave the ribbon through trim loops or eyelets.
+Use the ballpoint end to weave the ribbon through trim loops or eyelets.

 Pulling elastic from the casing